Department of Agriculture, Environment and Rural Affairs

-The Department of Agriculture, Environment and Rural Affairs (DAERA) is a government department in the Northern Ireland Executive, the devolved administration for Northern Ireland.
+The Department of Agriculture, Environment and Rural Affairs (DAERA; initials pronounced as 'Dare-aa') (Irish: An Roinn Talmhaíochta, Comhshaoil agus Gnóthaí Tuaithe; Ulster Scots: Depairtment o' Fairmin, Environment an' Kintra Matthers) is a government department in the Northern Ireland Executive, the devolved administration for Northern Ireland.
 The minister with overall responsibility for the department is the Minister of Agriculture, Environment and Rural Affairs.
-The department was called the Department of Agriculture and Rural Development between 1999 and 2016.
-The Minister of Agriculture previously existed in the Government of Northern Ireland (1921–1972), where the department was known as the Department of Agriculture for Northern Ireland or the Ministry of Agriculture.
-The current Permanent Secretary is Denis McMahon.
+The department was called the Department of Agriculture and Rural Development (DARD) between 1999 and 2016.
+The Minister of Agriculture previously existed in the Government of Northern Ireland between 1921 and 1972, where the department was known as the Ministry of Agriculture.
+The current Permanent Secretary is Katrina Godfrey.

-Responsibility
+Responsibilities

-The department has responsibility for food, farming, environmental, fisheries, forestry and sustainability policy, and the development of the rural sector in Northern Ireland.
+DAERA has responsibility for food, farming, environmental, fisheries, forestry and sustainability policy, and the development of the rural sector in Northern Ireland.
 It assists in the sustainable development of the agri-food, environmental, fishing and forestry sectors of the economy (having regard for the needs of the consumers, the protection of human, animal and plant health, the welfare of animals and the conservation and enhancement of the environment).
-It provides a business development service, a veterinary service and the College of Agriculture, Food and Rural Enterprise, and is responsible to the UK Government's Department for Environment, Food and Rural Affairs (Defra) for the administration of schemes affecting the whole of the United Kingdom and also oversees the application of European Union agricultural, environmental, fisheries and rural development policy to Northern Ireland.
+It provides a business development service, a veterinary service and the College of Agriculture, Food and Rural Enterprise (CAFRE), and is responsible to the UK Government's Department for Environment, Food and Rural Affairs (Defra) for the administration of schemes affecting the whole of the United Kingdom and also oversees the application of European Union agricultural, environmental, fisheries and rural development policy to Northern Ireland.
 Its main counterpart in the Republic of Ireland is the Department of Agriculture, Food and the Marine.

-The department has two executive agencies – the Northern Ireland Environment Agency and the Forest Service – and also sponsors five non-departmental public bodies – the Agri-Food and Biosciences Institute, the Agricultural Wages Board for Northern Ireland, the Livestock and Meat Commission for Northern Ireland, the Northern Ireland Fishery Harbour Authority, and the Drainage Council for Northern Ireland.
-The department's name is often abbreviated to DAERA and the following abbreviations are also used when describing and reporting on its responsibilities:
+The department has two executive agencies – the Northern Ireland Environment Agency (NIEA) and the Forest Service Northern Ireland – and also sponsors four non-departmental public bodies – the Agri-Food and Biosciences Institute (AFBI), the Agricultural Wages Board for Northern Ireland (AWB), the Livestock & Meat Commission for Northern Ireland (LMC) and the Northern Ireland Fishery Harbour Authority (NIFHA).